I-DoNt-LiKe-Micro-Soft/I-DoNt-LiKe-Micro-Soft/README.md

-# Hi 👋, My name is Steven and I DoNt LiKe MicroSoft.
+# Hello 👋, My name is Steven and I DoNt LiKe MicroSoft.

 Dont worry i know that microsft owns github !